 - Bluish lips or face

-The flu, colds, allergies, coronavirus and other respiratory illnesses can all produce similar symptoms.
-It’s important to be familiar with the symptoms of each and to know how to distinguish the symptoms of Covid-19.
+Colds, allergies, the flu, coronavirus and other respiratory illnesses can all produce similar symptoms.
+It’s important to be familiar with all of them and to learn – the best you can – how to distinguish each of them from symptoms of Covid-19.
+In some instances, you may need to get medical attention to know for sure.

 Symptoms for colds vary, but often include: